 - When were the reports created?

-Tip: Use samples to improve data quality.
+Our tip: Use samples to improve data quality.
 Project managers have a tendency to make their reports look particularly inconspicuous.
 As the PMO, you should therefore pick out a few projects with green status alongside those with red and yellow status indicators.
 This takes away the certainty from project managers that a green traffic light will keep them “off the radar”.

 Do you want to modernize your reporting?
 This checklist with the ten most important questions can help you to think in the right direction: